-This error that is often included in an email is caused by a running workflow not having any users assigned to it.
+This error, which is often included in an email, is caused by a running workflow not having any users assigned to it.
 Due to this, there is no way for the workflow to be completed, so the system presents this error message to make the relevant individuals aware of the issue.

 Identify the workflow causing the error